Koans in Zen Buddhism | Technique, Use, and Aims

 The Use of Koans in Zen Buddhism

-Koans in Zen Buddhism are used as a means to come to sudden, direct insight in the nature (or an aspect) of reality, or as a test to “measure” the Zen student’s progress in his or her practice.
+Koans in Zen Buddhism are used as a means to come to sudden and direct insight in the nature (or an aspect) of reality, or as a test to “measure” the Zen student’s progress in his or her practice.
 Depending on the Zen lineage or school, Koans have more or less importance in the actual day-to-day Zen or Zazen Meditation practice.

 A Koan can be anything like a story, a short phrase, a dialogue, question, an answer, a metaphor, or statement.
 The main characteristic of a Koan is that it cannot be solved or understood by intellectual reasoning.
 There’s a “hidden meaning” and the Koan is rather a paradox that serves as a transcendental technique to bypass reasoning, with the goal to come to an intuitive, direct insight and understanding of existence or of one’s own real nature.